 Day 1 Bangkok

-Arrived to our hotel at about 4 PM.
+Arrived at our hotel at about 4 PM.
 Stopped by the hotel restaurant and enjoyed our first of many delicious Thai meals.
 Then we went back to our room to take a nap at about 4:30.
 I knew it was going to be a bit longer than a nap.
-Going to sleep was no problem and we slept solid until our alarm went off the following day so we could start our first full day in Bangkok.
+Going to sleep was no problem and we slept solidly until our alarm went off the following day so we could start our first full day in Bangkok.